-Academic Paper Series
+Academic Paper Series & Named Lectures

 The Maurice and Muriel Fulton Lectureship in Legal History was created in 1985 through a gift made by Mr. Fulton, a member of the class of 1942, and his wife Muriel, an alumna of the college.
 The Fulton Lecture presents a prominent legal historian to speak at the Law School.
 Many of the Fulton lectures are available as PDFs.

 This lecture series, dedicated to the honor of Ronald Coase, began in 1992.
 The lectures are presented by program faculty and are intended to provide law students and others with an introduction to important techniques and results in law and economics.